Open-Coding-Society/GameHub/navigation/Minigames/tests_games/reaction.md

     <p id="result" class="mt-3 score"></p>
   </div>

-  <p class="mt-4 text-muted">Try to click as quickly as you can when the screen turns green.</p>
+  <p class="mt-4 text-muted">Try to click the mouse button or the space bar as quickly as you can when the screen turns green.</p>
 </div>

 <style>